rakytap/sequential-quantum-gate-decomposer/README.md

 * [LAPACKE](https://www.netlib.org/lapack/lapacke.html)
 * [Doxygen](https://www.doxygen.nl/index.html) (optional)

-The Python interface of SQUANDER was developed and tested with Python 3.6, 3.7 and 3.8.
+The Python interface of SQUANDER was developed and tested with Python 3.6-3.9.
 The SQUANDER Python interface needs the following packages to be installed on the system:

 * [Qiskit](https://qiskit.org/documentation/install.html)